Alvaro-Sez/test-case/README.md

 Cons:

 - Very challenging to implement for me.
 I encountered numerous difficulties connecting everything, especially with the rabbit client library (the official), this library didn't have async production.
-As a workaround, I implemented a background service, but I faced significant challenges when communicating events to the query side, so I realised i would not have time to finish in this way so I gave up.
+As a workaround, I implemented a background service, but I faced significant challenges when communicating events to the query side, so I realised i would not have time to finish in this way so I decide to take a different approach.

 ___